DreamingZH/LocalPitchPlayer/README.md

 ## Overview

-**Local Pitch Player** is a lightweight, browser-based audio player designed for musicians, dancers, and audio enthusiasts who require real-time manipulation of audio playback.
+**Local Pitch Player** is a lightweight, browser-based audio player designed for audio enthusiasts who require real-time manipulation of audio playback.

 Unlike standard media players, this application processes audio entirely within the client-side browser using the **Web Audio API**.
-This ensures complete privacy and low-latency performance without the need to upload files to a remote server.
+This ensures **complete privacy** and **low-latency performance** without the need to upload files to a remote server.

 The core functionality leverages the **SoundTouchJS** library to provide independent control over pitch and tempo.
 This allows users to:
 *   Change the key of a song without affecting its speed.
 *   Adjust the playback speed without altering the pitch.

-These features are essential for instrument practice, transcription, and dance choreography.

 ---